hmtbgc/nlp_beginner/README.md

 # nlp_beginner
-my code and result for Fudan NLP beginner
+my code and results for Fudan NLP beginner<br>
+Thanks to Kaggle Kernel for its fast GPU !